 Tour the United States and travel the countries of the world each week with the River Houses.
 Our Sunday States & Countries posts will point the way.

-❡ Read and think critically: The country links above go to official websites, which are not always in English and which may well be propagandistic in one way or another, thus offering older students a good opportunity to practice their critical reading and thinking skills.
+❡ Read and think critically: The country links above go to official websites, which are not always in English and which may well be propagandistic in one form or another, thus offering older students a good opportunity to practice their critical reading and thinking skills.

 What geographical discoveries have you made in your homeschool lately?